 Despite the university’s size, the Harvard educational experience is usually an intense and companionable one, with students benefiting from low student-to-faculty ratios and opportunities to get involved with the local community.
 Connections made at Harvard University often last a lifetime, with graduates becoming part of a vigorous network of over 330,000 alumni spread out around the world.

 Early action: Nov.
-1 (Decisions made by December 15)
+1 (Decisions made by mid-December.)

 Regular decision: Jan.
-1 (Decisions made by late March)
+1 (Decisions made by the end of March.)

 Freshmen Admissions